artxfm/xox_player/README.md

 easily customized/repurposed by other stations, and maintained by the community so that nobody has to build one of these from scratch again.

+For end user help and support see [the wiki](https://github.com/artxfm/xox_player/wiki/Help-and-Support).

 Big thanks to
 https://suragch.medium.com/steaming-audio-in-flutter-with-just-audio-7435fcf672bf